-Domestic taxpayers who produce healthcare equipment including N95 masks, personal protective equipment, gloves, ventilators, reagents for diagnostic tests of COVID-19, hand sanitizer and disinfectants as specified in GR 29/2020 are entitled to an additional reduction in net income of 30% from the cost incurred for
+Domestic taxpayers who produce healthcare equipment including N95 masks, personal protective equipment, gloves, ventilators, reagents for diagnostic tests of COVID-19, hand sanitizer and disinfectants as specified in GR 29/2020 are entitled to an additional

-- COVID-19 will be subject to final withholding tax at 0% from 1 March 2020 to 30 September 2020. - Income received from the government from 1 March 2020 to 30 September 2020 in relation to the rental of buildings or real property as prescribed in GR 29/2020 for COVID-19 purposes will be subject to final withholding tax at 0%. - Listed companies that carry out buybacks of public shares on the stock exchange from 1 March 2020 to 30 September 2020 can still qualify for the reduced income tax rate of 19% for fiscal years 2020 and 2021 and 17% for fiscal year 2022 under Law No. 2 Year 2020, subject to conditions.
+- to handle COVID-19 will be subject to final withholding tax at 0% from 1 March 2020 to 30 September 2020. - Income received from the government from 1 March 2020 to 30 September 2020 in relation to the rental of buildings or real property as prescribed in GR 29/2020 for COVID-19 purposes will be subject to final withholding tax at 0%. - Listed companies that carry out buybacks of public shares on the stock exchange from 1 March 2020 to 30 September 2020 can still qualify for the reduced income tax rate of 19% for fiscal years 2020 and 2021 and 17% for fiscal year 2022 under Law No. 2 Year 2020, subject to conditions.

-◆ Indonesia Sets VAT Collection Threshold for E-commerce Transactions
+Indonesia Sets VAT Collection Threshold for E-commerce Transactions